OUARED-A/Distributed-SQL-Planner/README.md

 The configuration file is located at `config/servers`.
 The configuration define for each server the tables, the cost for cpu, io, network-in and network-out and the authorization that other server have on each table.
 There must be a *server* named `CL` which is the *client* on which the root of the relational algebra tree is executed.
+The server named `*` is used as a default when a specific authorization for a server is not found.

     [
       {